-We often think of ‘young soldiers’ in the Great War, we often think in terms of those who were killed aged 17 or younger.
-There are many claims and counter claims about the ages of some of these boys who were killed.
+When we think of ‘young soldiers’ in the Great War, we often think in terms of those who were killed aged 17 or younger.
+There are many claims and counterclaims about the ages of some of these boys who were killed.
 But there is also another factor to look at, and that is of those officers who achieved high rank in their early to mid 20’s.
 One example of this is Brigadier General Roland Bradford who was killed aged 25.

 However there are other examples of ‘young’ officers.
 In Cabaret Rouge Cemetery is the headstone of Lt Col Eric Bowden (who died aged 24) which states he was one of the youngest Colonels in the British Army.